Nintedanib: Mechanism of action

 Nintedanib competitively inhibits both nonreceptor tyrosine kinases (nRTKs) and receptor tyrosine kinases (RTKs).
 NRTK targets of nintedanib include Lck, Lyn, and Src.
 RTK targets of nintedanib include platelet-derived growth factor receptor (PDGFR) α and β; fibroblast growth factor receptor (FGFR) 1, 2, and 3; vascular endothelial growth factor receptor (VEGFR) 1, 2, and 3; and FLT3.
 Its use in IPF is predicated on its inhibition of PDGFR, FGFR, and VEGFR, which increase fibroblast proliferation, migration, and transformation.

 Pharmacokinetics

 Only a small percentage of orally taken nintedanib is absorbed in the gut, partially due to transport proteins (such as P-glycoprotein) moving the substance back into the lumen.
 Combined with a high first-pass effect, this results in an oral bioavailability of about 4.7% with a 100 mg tablet.
 The drug reaches peak plasma levels in 2 to 4 hours after oral intake in the form of a soft gelatin capsule.

 Nintedanib is mainly inactivated by esterases that cleave the methyl ester, resulting in the free carboxylic acid form, which is then glucuronidated by uridinediphosphate-glucuronosyltransferases and excreted mostly via the bile and faeces.
 No relevant cytochrome P450 mediated metabolism has been observed.

+Western blot showed Nintedanib has sustained inhibition on receptor phosphorylation for at least 32 hours.